Houston Human Trafficking Lawyer

 Who is Liable for Human Trafficking?

 Now, pretty much anyone that has a hand in the human trafficking process can be held liable for personal injuries and damages caused to the trafficked victim.
-For several years, there have been state laws that extend liability to individuals involved in the exploitation of people for sex or services.
+For several years, there have been State Laws that extend liability to individuals involved in the exploitation of people for sex or services.
 Many states, including Texas, have enacted their own laws to hold persons and companies liable who not only promote human trafficking but also those that reap a monetary benefit or service.
 Under the Texas Civil Practice and Remedies Code, Chapter 98, any person or organization that engages in the trafficking of persons or knowingly receives a benefit by way of profit or services rendered from the trafficking of persons is potentially liable for it.
 Furthermore, in 2017, the federal government passed a law making it a crime to” own, manage or operate a website with the intent to promote or facilitate prostitution” thereby opening the door for websites who promote or facilitate prostitution to be held accountable for their actions.

 Who are the Potential Defendants in Sex and Labor Trafficking Cases?

-In light of the advancements in the legal world by both states and the federal government to hold those who exploit others accountable, there are many potential defendants who many be held liable for their role in the trafficking of humans including:
+In light of the advancements in the legal world by both states and the federal government to hold those who exploit others accountable, there are many potential defendants who may be held liable for their role in the trafficking of humans including:

 - Restaurants, warehouses and other places where human trafficked labor provides a direct service to the business.